bradfordcondon/divseek-canada-portal/README.md

 sudo apt install nginx
 ```

-2. Copy the **nginx/default.conf-template** into **nginx/default.conf**.
-The default GMOD deployment is to show
-'galaxy' on the root path of the hostname  (an alternate template setting 'Tripal' as the primary landing page
- still needs to be re-specified here).
+2. In the divseek-canada-portal (a.k.a. **dockerized-gmod-deployment**) project, go into the **nginx** project subfolder and
+copy over the **nginx/default.conf-template** into **nginx/default.conf** (Note that this default GMOD default.conf NGINX configuraiton has the proxy publish the _galaxy_ service on the root path of the hostname web URL.
+There is a way to configure NGINX to put Tripal as the root application, but a working alternate _default.conf_ file to do this remains to be specified).

 3. Editing the **nginx/default.conf** file, rename the name _my-divseek-portal-server_ of the _server_name_ parameter
 and everywhere else that it is found inside the server block, to the _DC_SITE_BASE_HOSTNAME_ hostname